bernardoms/minesweeper-API/README.md

 ## How to Run

-You can see the api endpoints at http://localhost:8080/swagger-ui.html ./mvnw clean package docker-compose build docker-compose up -d
+You can see the api endpoints at http://localhost:8080/swagger-ui.html ./mvnw clean package docker-compose up -d for bring up mongo container then java -jar ./target/minesweeperapi-0.0.1-SNAPSHOT.jar